component/textarea-caret-position/README.md

 # Textarea Caret Position

-Get the `top` and `left` coordinates of a caret in a textarea.
+Get the `top` and `left` coordinates of a caret in a `<textarea>`, in pixels.
 Useful for textarea autocompletes like GitHub, Twitter etc.

+How it's done: a faux `<div>` is created off-screen and styled exactly like the textarea.
+Then, the text of the textarea up to the caret is copied into the div and a `<span>` is inserted right after it.
+Then, the text content of the span is set to the remainder of the text in the textarea, in order to faithfully reproduce the wrapping in the faux div.

+## Features

+* pixel precision
+* no dependencies whatsoever
+* supports any font family and size, as well as text-transforms
+* the text area can have arbitrary padding or borders
+* not confused by horizontal or vertical scrollbars in the textarea
+* supports hard returns, tabs and consecutive spaces in the text
+* correct position on lines longer than the columns in the text area
+* no "ghost" position in the empty space at the end of a line when wrapping long words

 ## API